Skip to content

 Question 4: Your CI pipeline uses Checkov to validate Terraform and kyverno-cli to validate Kubernetes manifests.
 A developer's PR passes both checks, but the deployment is still rejected by the Kyverno webhook in the cluster.
 How is this possible?

-Several scenarios can cause this: (1) The cluster has newer policies that the CI pipeline does not have.
-The pipeline validates against a snapshot of policies, but someone added a new policy to the cluster after the CI policy set was last updated.
-(2) The Kyverno webhook evaluates the final rendered resource, which may differ from the manifest file.
-Helm templating, Kustomize overlays, or ArgoCD sync might modify the manifest between CI validation and cluster admission.
-(3) The policy uses external data (like ConfigMap references or API calls) that produce different results in the cluster than in CI.
-The fix is to keep CI policy sets in sync with cluster policies via GitOps, and to validate the fully-rendered manifests (post-Helm, post-Kustomize), not the source templates.
+Several scenarios can cause this.
+First, the cluster might have newer policies that the CI pipeline does not have, because the pipeline validates against a snapshot while the cluster is updated continuously.
+Second, the Kyverno webhook evaluates the final rendered resource, which may differ from the manifest file if Helm templating, Kustomize overlays, or ArgoCD sync modified it.
+Finally, the policy might use external data (like ConfigMap references or API calls) that produce different results in the cluster context than in the isolated CI environment.
+The fix is to validate the fully-rendered manifests and keep CI policy sets strictly synced with cluster policies via GitOps.

 Question 5: An organization has 300 Kubernetes clusters across 3 cloud providers.
 They want a single policy set that works everywhere.
 Should they use Kyverno or OPA Gatekeeper?
 Justify your answer.

 For pure Kubernetes policy, either can work since both run as admission webhooks and are cloud-agnostic.
 However, if the goal is a single policy language across the entire stack (cloud resources + Kubernetes + CI/CD + API authorization), OPA Gatekeeper has an advantage because Rego policies can be reused with standalone OPA for Terraform validation (Conftest), API authorization, and custom services.
-Kyverno is Kubernetes-specific — it cannot validate Terraform or authorize API calls.
+Kyverno is Kubernetes-specific and cannot validate Terraform or authorize API calls.
 That said, at 300 clusters, operational simplicity matters enormously.
-Kyverno’s YAML-based policies are easier for platform teams to maintain across a large fleet without deep Rego expertise.
-The pragmatic choice for most organizations: Kyverno for Kubernetes admission control, Conftest/OPA for IaC validation, and a mapping document that ensures both policy sets enforce the same governance requirements.
+Kyverno’s YAML-based policies are easier for platform teams to maintain across a large fleet without deep Rego expertise, so many organizations choose Kyverno for K8s and Conftest for IaC.

 Hands-On Exercise: Build a Unified Cloud + K8s Governance Pipeline